What’s in a Dim Sim

 There are multiple ways to cook the perfect Dim Sim, depending on personal preference.
 The most popular and traditional is deep frying, but you can also steam, bake or even air-fry the popular Australian Dim Sim.

-How to Cook Dim Sims on the Deep Fryer
+How to Cook Dim Sims in a Deep Fryer

 How to Steam Dim Sims

 If you’re looking for a slightly healthier option, steaming is the way.
 This method preserves all the juiciness and flavour of the dumpling while creating an even softer texture.
-Fill up a steamer with water and bring it to the boiling point before adding in your Dim Sims.
-Cover them with a lid and let them steam for about 10 minutes until they are cooked through.
+Fill up a steamer with water and bring it to the boil before adding in your Dim Sims.
+Cooking times vary by brand, size and whether the dim sims are frozen or thawed, so always follow the packet instructions.
+As a guide, Marathon recommends steaming regular dim sims for 15 minutes if thawed or 20 minutes if frozen.

 How to Cook Dim Sims in the Oven